15 Kia ukuat?

 Una pingat.
 It's theirs.

-Dual forms (These are slightly irregular)
+Dual forms

-Taakkua piikka.
+Taakkuak piikkak.
 Those two things are mine.

-Taakkua piikkik.
+Taakkuak piikkik.
 Those two things are yours.

-Taakkua pingik.
+Taakkuak pingik.
 Those two things are his/hers/theirs

 Plural forms:

-Taakkua pikka.
+Taakkua pitka.
 Those are mine.

 Taakkua pitit.
 Those are yours.